Hamzadaboussi/Top-Movies-App/README.md

 - **API:** TMDb API (for accessing a treasure trove of movie data)

-This application was created during a 24-hour hackathon.
+This application was developed during a 24-hour hackathon, where it earned first prize.

 ## Getting Started:

 1. Clone the repository: `git clone https://github.com/your-username/top-movies-app.git`
 2. Install dependencies: `npm install`
 3. Start the application: `npm start`

-Feel free to explore the codebase, contribute, and make this Top Movies App even better!
-If you encounter any issues or have suggestions, please open an [issue](https://github.com/your-username/top-movies-app/issues).
-Happy watching! 🎬
+Feel free to explore the codebase 🎬